 Other than the CEO, Ms Halasz, none of the Director's remuneration is 'at risk' remuneration.
-Refer to the table below for further information on Ms Halasz's remuneration.
+Refer page 8 for further information on Ms Halasz's remuneration.

 B. Details of remuneration (audited)

 Details of the remuneration of the directors and key management personnel of the group (as defined in AASB 124 Related Party Disclosures) and the highest paid executives of Cellmid Limited are set out in the following tables.